Updated on April 1st, 2025 by Felix Martinez

 Dynex possesses some competitive advantages, which may bolster investor returns throughout business cycles.
 These advantages include the accomplished management team with experience in managing securitized real estate assets through multiple economic cycles.
 Additionally, the trust’s focus on maintaining a diversified pool of highly liquid mortgage investments with the smallest amount of credit risk could be another advantage.

-The trust’s normalized diluted earnings per share were actually quite stable through the last recession, though shares still sold off very heavily, losing about 40% of their market value.
-All in all, there’s little margin of safety here due largely to the payout ratio being so high, combined with highly volatile earnings-per-share.
+The trust’s normalized diluted earnings per share were quite stable through the last recession, though shares still sold off very heavily, losing about 40% of their market value.
+Overall, there’s little margin of safety here due largely to the payout ratio being so high, combined with highly volatile earnings-per-share.

 Another risk is that prepayment speeds could rise due to seasonal factors.
 Additionally, the drop in mortgage rates could increase refinancing activity, further cutting into profits.

-While some cash-out refinancing is already factored into the company’s prepayment expectations and their portfolio has been structured to hedge against some of this, there will still likely be some lost profits.
+While some cash-out refinancing is already factored into the company’s prepayment expectations, and their portfolio has been structured to hedge against some of this, there will likely be some lost profits.
 This explains the company’s recent pattern of dividend reductions since 2019.

 Dividend Analysis

-The dividend was not fully covered by earnings in fiscal 2022, with $1.04 in earnings per share compared to a $1.56 per share dividend payout.
-In 2024, we expect this pattern to repeat itself, with only $(0.22) in earnings per share expected to be generated this year.
+The dividend was not fully covered by earnings in fiscal 2024, with negative earnings of -$0.35 in earnings per share compared to a $1.60 per share dividend payout.
+In 2025, we expect this pattern to repeat itself, with only $1.58 in earnings per share expected to be generated this year.
 As a result, we expect the dividend to be cut at some point over the next half-decade.

 Final Thoughts

-Dynex Capital’s high dividend yield and monthly dividend payments make it stand out to high-yield dividend investors.
-However, we remain extremely cautious on the stock.
+Dynex Capital’s high dividend yield and monthly dividend payments make it attractive to high-yield dividend investors.
+However, we remain extremely cautious about the stock.

-The company is not covering its dividend with earnings per share.
-Furthermore, the riskiness of the business model sets up Dynex for potentially steep losses if the economy slips into recession and defaults rise.
+The company does not cover its dividend with earnings per share.
+Furthermore, the riskiness of the business model sets Dynex up for potentially steep losses if the economy slips into recession and defaults rise.

 This makes the stock fairly risky.
 Despite the high dividend yield, investors looking for monthly income have better choices with more favorable growth prospects and safer dividends elsewhere.